faridaalin/semester-project-2021/README.md

 $ yarn
 ```

 1. You will need a mapbox token.
-Create a free account at [Mapbox](https://www.mapbox.com/)
+Create a free account at [Mapbox](https://www.mapbox.com/), if you don't add the the app will still work, but you will not be able to see map location at https://semester-project-2021.vercel.app/contact.
 2. Rename env.example to .env.local
 3. Then add you own varibles
 4. Use this live API for the project: https://server-faridaalin.vercel.app/api